AckerlyXu/heima/articles/backup/backup-azure-backup-sharepoint.md

     ![Select group members](./media/backup-azure-backup-sharepoint/select-group-members2.png)

+    >[!NOTE]
-    >[AZURE.NOTE] With the DPM agent installed, you can see the server in the wizard.
+    > With the DPM agent installed, you can see the server in the wizard.
 DPM also shows its structure.
 Because you ran ConfigureSharePoint.exe, DPM communicates with the SharePoint VSS Writer service and its corresponding SQL Server databases and recognizes the SharePoint farm structure, the associated content databases, and any corresponding items.

 4. On the **Select Data Protection Method** page, enter the name of the **Protection Group**, and select your preferred *protection methods*.
 Click **Next**.

     ![Select data protection method](./media/backup-azure-backup-sharepoint/select-data-protection-method1.png)

+    >[!NOTE]
-    >[AZURE.NOTE] The disk protection method helps to meet short recovery-time objectives.
+    > The disk protection method helps to meet short recovery-time objectives.
 Azure is an economical, long-term protection target compared to tapes.
-For more information, see [Use Azure Backup to replace your tape infrastructure](/documentation/articles/backup-azure-backup-cloud-as-tape/)
+For more information, see [Use Azure Backup to replace your tape infrastructure](./backup-azure-backup-cloud-as-tape.md)

 5. On the **Specify Short-Term Goals** page, select your preferred **Retention range** and identify when you want backups to occur.

     ![Specify short-term goals](./media/backup-azure-backup-sharepoint/specify-short-term-goals2.png)

+    >[!NOTE]
-    >[AZURE.NOTE] Because recovery is most often required for data that's less than five days old, we selected a retention range of five days on disk and ensured that the backup happens during non-production hours, for this example.
+    > Because recovery is most often required for data that's less than five days old, we selected a retention range of five days on disk and ensured that the backup happens during non-production hours, for this example.

 6. Review the storage pool disk space allocated for the protection group, and click then **Next**.